v-amirrr/v-amirrr/README.md

 # Hi, I'm Amir!
 - I'm a Front-End developer.

-- I'm currently looking for a Front-End developer position.

-- Also I'm working on some work samples for my resume.

 - You can find more information about me and my work at my <a href="https://amirvalizadeh.netlify.app/" target="_blank">website</a>.

 <p></p>&nbsp;